novotd12/MIDI_SSTC/README.md

 Bluetooth PIN: 1856

 For using a MIDI keyboard connected to a notebook via Bluetooth, the useful tool 'Hairless MIDI' is recommended: https://projectgus.github.io/hairless-midiserial/.
 It allows for a simple connection between the MIDI keyboard and the VCP created by Bluetooth.
-The number of the COM port assigned to the Bluetooth device can be found (on Windows) in Bluetooth settings -> Other settings -> Bluetooth -> COM ports (outgoing port).
+The number of the COM port assigned to the Bluetooth device can be found (on Windows) in Bluetooth settings -> Other settings for Bluetooth -> COM ports (outgoing port).

-Since the keyboard is connected via USB and is susceptible to electromagnetic noise, the PC and keyboard should be placed at least 2-3 meters away from the Tesla coil to avoid interference."
+Since the keyboard is connected via USB and is susceptible to electromagnetic noise, the PC and keyboard should be placed at least 2-3 meters away from the Tesla coil to avoid interference.

 For optimal spark performance, it is best to place the SSTC on the floor or on a grounded underlay.